reinka/blog/content/post/execute-as-root-on-linux.md

 Now, **all**-statements are in general very powerful and you want to make sure that it's really true before you state them (or at least people in maths and physics expect you that).
 And so it turns out the above statement is not entirely true.
- There is one specific, pathological case: on Linux, execute permission is granted to a root-privileged process only if at least one of the other permission categories &mdash;
+ There is one specific case: on Linux, execute permission is granted to a root-privileged process only if at least one of the other permission categories &mdash;
 i.e. **user**, **group** or **other** &mdash; has the executable permission granted.